forhadahmed/psh/README.md

 else:
    `touch Hello.py`
 ```
+Much like Perl backticks!
 This is purely for convenience - it replaces bash commands inside backticks with
 `os.popen(...).read()` and `exec()`'s the resultant code.
 The output of bash
 commands can be stored in python and manipulated by all of python's magic!